softmagnet/tp/docs/UserGuide.md

 #### Listing all the classes: `listclass`
 <hr>

-Shows a list of all classes in the Class tab.
+Shows a list of all classes in the Classes tab.

 Format: `listclass`